Work with external recruiters can be recorded in Personio in two different ways:

 - Finally, send a Personio invitation email to the external recruiters.

-The recruiters will then be able to manually create applicant profiles in the system.
+The recruiters will then be able to manually create candidate profiles in the system.
 In order to be able to track where these applicants come from, the channel must also be entered.
-This means that the processing recruiter should be noted in each applicant profile as the channel or source (see Option A).
+This means that the processing recruiter should be noted in each candidate profile as the channel or source (see Option A).

 Please note that, for Option B, a correct and cautious configuration of the employee roles is essential.
 Please feel free to contact our Support Team if you need any assistance in setting up this option.